anon-blue/anon.blue/README.txt

                                                          Holy crap, it clean-sla
 ted.
-That's good, because I misplaced my key    Ywa what key?
-Im not locked he re with you, youre locked in here with me.
+That's good, because I misplaced my keyThe key to the internet.
+Ain't there just a mess of us in here, myyy, myyyy.

           pace oooops?